pagebolt/pagebolt_docs/README.md

 **IMPORTANT**: Be sure to change the theme's default username, password and email!!

-Step 6: Template Content Types via YML files
+Step 6: Template Content Types
 ---------------

 All Bolt template content types, which are rendered via the Twig templating engine, are all controlled by Twig template files located in **theme/pagebolt-bolt** folder.
 The key file is **theme/pagebolt-bolt/index.twig**, which includes the header and footer sections.